South Africa reports first Tomato Leaf Miner outbreak

-JOHANNESBURG South Africa has detected its first outbreak of Tomato Leaf Miner, a pest originally from South America which can ruin tomato and potato crops, the department of agriculture said on Friday.
+JOHANNESBURG (Reuters) - South Africa has detected its first outbreak of Tomato Leaf Miner, a pest originally from South America which can ruin tomato and potato crops, the department of agriculture said on Friday.

 The highly destructive insect feeds on leaves, stems and fruits of plants and can cause widespread crop infection.